wp-plugins/wp-team-manager/readme.txt

 = How can i change the image size of the team member? =

 Team manager list all the image size on the wordpress.To change default image sizes you can do them on the Settings>media

+= How can i edit the details team member page file? =

+Copy single.php from wp-team-manager/templates to your-theme-folder/team_template folder and do your changes there.

 == Screenshots ==